FAQs

 More FAQs- What is mould?

-- Do my belongings need to be moved away from the premises during the fire restoration process?
+- Do I need to move out of my home during the restoration process?

 Mould is a fungus that can be found both indoors and outdoors.
 No one knows how many species of mould exist, but estimates range from tens of thousands to even three hundred thousand, or more.
 Mould spreads and reproduces by creating spores.
 Spores can survive conditions that are too sunny, hot, cold, dry or wet for mould to grow.
 When spores are released they can be carried by air or water to new locations and cause new mould growth.